gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Didn't the captain do anything?"
 Laeuc asked.

 She made a face.
 "Kind of like asking whether your fingers'll do something about your thumb, isn't it?
-But you mark me---things keep going on like this, the captain will have to do something whether he wants to or not."
+But you mark me–things keep going on like this, the captain will have to do something whether he wants to or not."

-Whether he wants to or not...
-It had never occurred to Erileine that people could ever force the captain to do something.
-The thought felt as strange as someone else's shoes...
+Whether he wants to or not…  It had never occurred to Erileine that people could ever force the captain to do something.
+The thought felt as strange as someone else's shoes…

 She nearly bumped into her father when Laeuc pulled up short outside a glasswright's to greet a familiar balding man with a broad smile on his face, a baby on his hip, and a bundle of cured brown bamboo under his arm.
 "Regi!
 Clear day to you too.
 Bookster, this is my brother Reginael.
 Regi, this is Bookster Razi, Erileine's master.
 And who's this?
 Oh, now, you can't be Annanette, can you?
 When did you get to be so big, eh?"

 Razi caught Erileine's eye and smiled as Laeuc made faces at the wide-eyed baby girl.
 Erileine fidgeted from foot to foot until she could take it no more.
 "Paere?
-Can we...?"
+Can we…?"

 "Hm?
 Oh, of course."
 Laeuc tousled his daughter's hair fondly.
 "You go ahead, and I'll se you at the Green Pig at sundown.
 Do you remember how to get to there?
 Are you sure?
 No, don't scowl, I'm just asking."

 "I'm not scowling."
 Erileine scowled.
 "Do you want me to get anything?"

 "How about something for Queçenne?
 No more than a quarter bezel,